epic-gis/epic-gis.github.com/about.md

 -->
 <p align="left"><a href="http://www.youtube.com/watch?v=vTSa-oYZlhg" target="_blank">Video on how to connect to data (folders)</a></p>
 <p align="left"><a href="http://geospatialrevolution.psu.edu/" target="_blank">Penn State Geospatial Revolution Videos</a></p>

-<h5 align="left">USB drive(s)</h5>
-<p align="left">For class: you'll need an empty USB drive of at least 8 GB, preferably 8-16 GB formatted as NTSF or FAT32.
-Mac-OSX Journaled devices must be reformatted. </p>

-<h5 align="left">Computers</h5>
-<p align="left">If you'd like to bring your own computer for ArcGIS starting the 2nd or 3rd day feel free to bring it in.
-You must have at least 2 gigabytes of random access memory (RAM) devoted to your windows OS and 20 gigabytes of available disk space. </p>